helidon-io/helidon/docs/se/metrics/micrometer.md

 3. Update the counter and then delegate the rest of the request processing to the next handler in the chain.
 <!--@mdc :: -->

-default Prometheus registry configuration.
+The example above enrolls the built-in Prometheus meter registry with the default Prometheus registry configuration.
 You can change the default setup for built-in registries, and you can enroll other meter registries your application creates itself.